marczak10/NBA-2025-MVP-Prediction/README.md

 # 🏆 NBA MVP Prediction Project

-Welcome to the **NBA MVP Prediction Project**!This is my  try at building a machine learning model to predict who might win the NBA MVP award.
+Welcome to the **NBA MVP Prediction Project**!
+This is my take at building a machine learning model to predict who might win the NBA MVP award.
 I used player stats, team records, and some cool advanced numbers to figure it out.
 The 2025 MVP race is super exciting with **Nikola Jokić** and **Shai Gilgeous-Alexander** going head to head, so I thought it'd be fun to see what the data says!

 ---

 ## 🌟 Project Goal

 The main goal is to **predict MVP award shares** using a supervised regression approach.
-The project leverages historical NBA data from 1982 to 2023 to forecast which players are most likely to win based on stats, impact metrics, and team performance.
+The player with the highest share value is the MVP.
+The project leverages historical NBA data from 1982 to 2024 to forecast which players are most likely to win based on stats, impact metrics, and team performance.

 This project explores: